BVLC/caffe/docs/installation.md

     make test
     make runtest

-You will probably need to adust paths in `Makefile.config` and maybe the `Makefile` itself.
+You will probably need to adjust paths in `Makefile.config` and maybe the `Makefile` itself.
 Feel free to issue a pull request for a change that may help other people.

 Note that building and running CPU-only works, but GPU tests will naturally fail.